Utqiagvik, Alaska: Depictions in popular culture

 Singer-songwriter John Denver visited the town for his 1979 television special Alaska, The American Child.

-The ABC TV special The Night They Saved Christmas was filmed here and first aired on December 13, 1984.
+The ABC TV special The Night They Saved Christmas was filmed here and first aired in December 1984.

-Fran Tate, a local restaurant owner, was a frequent guest by telephone on a Chicago radio program, the Steve and Johnnie Show on WGN, during the 1990s.
+Local restaurant owner Fran Tate was a frequent guest by telephone on a Chicago radio program, the Steve and Johnnie Show on WGN, during the 1990s.
 She also appeared on the Tonight Show with Johnny Carson.

-The town is the setting for a series of horror comic books titled 30 Days of Night.
-A commercially successful film, named after and based upon the comic, was released on October 19, 2007, followed by a straight-to-video sequel on July 23, 2010.
+The town is the setting for a series of horror comic books titled 30 Days of Night, begun in 2002.
+A feature feature film adaptation and straight-to-video sequel set in the town were released in 2007 and 2010.

-Karl Pilkington is sent to the town in the second season of An Idiot Abroad.